swhc-batch-mud/swhc-batch-mud/README.md

 # swhc-batch-mud
-A StarWars Homecoming themed serverless MUD programmed as a Windows Batch file
+A novel serverless StarWars Homecoming themed MUD programmed as a Windows Batch file.
+It manages data sharing by shuffling files around!

 It started with these threads on reddit: